Homotopical models for metric spaces and completeness: Introduction

 \subsection{Structure of the paper}

-We begin by providing some background and preliminaries in section \ref{section1}, including basics on $\RR_+$-categories, model structures, and Cauchy completions of categories.
-We then warm up by proving the existence of the Karoubian model structure on the category $\Cat$ of small categories in section \ref{section:Karoubian}.
-The existence of this model structure was known, but to the best of our knowledge no proof for it can be found in the literature.
+We begin by providing some background and preliminaries in \Cref{section:preliminaries}, including the basics of $\RR_+$-categories and Cauchy completions of $1$-categories and $\bR_+$-categories.
+In \Cref{section:Karoubian}, we prove the existence of a model structure on $\Cat$ (the category of small categories).
+This model structure characterizes the idempotent completion of categories, and we call it the \textit{Karoubian model structure}, following \cite[\S2]{JcatLabModels}.
+The same model structure was constructed in \cite[\S 1]{MoritaHmtpy} as a Bousfield localization of the canonical model structure on $\Cat$, where it is called the \emph{Morita model structure}.
+We provide an alternative proof for the existence of this model structure; this proof additionally serves as a ``warm-up'' for our later work, as the Karoubian model structure closely parallels our construction of the Cauchy model structure on $\RCat^\sym$.

 We then turn our attention to $\RR_+$-categories, proving the three theorems stated above.
-Each of the next three sections is devoted to the construction of a model structure, and verification of the concomitant axioms: Section \ref{section:metric_model_structure} for the structure which models extended metric spaces, section \ref{section:cauchy_model_structure} for the structure which models Cauchy-complete symmetric $\RR_+$-categories, and section \ref{section:cauchy_metric_model_structure} for the structure which models Cauchy-complete extended metric spaces.
-A number of analytically-flavored results, mostly variants of well-known statements about metric spaces, are collected in an appendix and referred to throughout the paper.
+Each of the next three sections is devoted to the construction of a model structure and verification of the concomitant axioms: \Cref{section:metric_model_structure} for the structure that models extended metric spaces, \Cref{section:cauchy_model_structure} for the structure that models Cauchy-complete symmetric $\RR_+$-categories, and \Cref{section:cauchy_metric_model_structure} for the structure that models Cauchy-complete extended metric spaces.
+A number of analytically-flavored results, mostly variants of well-known statements about metric spaces proven for $\mathbb{R}_+$-categories, are collected in an appendix and referred to throughout the article.